 - Using a Macro Lens on a DSLR, covering typical use with an interchangeable lens camera.

-, covering how to adjust the slider and other controls for this method
+- How To Use DMap, covering how to adjust the slider and other controls for this method.

-Designed to be watched (presented as video, with written transcripts also available):
+Tutorials designed to be watched: (presented as video, with written transcripts also available for translation as desired)